mritunjaysri28/Matplotlib/README.md

 * c: Sets color of markers.
 * s: Sets the size of markers.
-* marker: Selects a marker. e.g.: circle, triangle, etc
+* marker: Select a marker. e.g.: circle, triangle, etc
 * edgecolor: Sets the color of lines on the edges of markers.